MicrosoftDocs/azure-dev-docs/articles/java/migration/migrate-jboss-eap-to-azure-vm-manually.md

 ### Install driver

-We will be using JBoss management CLI to install the JDBC driver.
+Use the following steps to install the JDBC driver with the JBoss management CLI.
 For more information about JDBC drivers on Red Hat JBoss EAP, see [Installing a JDBC Driver as a JAR Deployment](https://access.redhat.com/documentation/en-us/red_hat_jboss_enterprise_application_platform/7.4/html/configuration_guide/datasource_management#install_a_jdbc_driver_as_a_jar_deployment).

 1. SSH to the `adminVM` by using the following command.
 You can skip this step if you already have a connection opened.